AshV/AshV.github.IO/assigning-case-to-appropriate-team-user-using-plugin-in-dynamics-365-crm/ReadMe.md

 **Configuration in CRM & Verifying Functionality**

-* Create Team with Administrator priviledges by following Settings -> Security -> Teams and create new Team.
+* Create Team with Administrator privileges by following Settings -> Security -> Teams and create new Team.
 I have given Team name as Quick Service Team.

 * ![image alt text](image_8.png)